10UWP/The-React-List/README.md

 [Sitegen](https://github.com/andreypopp/sitegen) Generate websites by composing React components http://andreypopp.github.io/sitegen/ - Sitegen is a static site generator based on Webpack and React.
 Sitegen's motivation is to provide a framework for content based sites with simple API to take the advantage of React component model and rich Webpack ecosystem.

+# Converters

+[Import your old & busted site or blog for use with Jekyll](http://import.jekyllrb.com/) Wide Range of Available Importers - Converts Wordpress etc to Markdown files

+[React-Magic and HTMLtoJSX](https://github.com/reactjs/react-magic) Automatically AJAXify plain HTML with the power of React.
+It's magic!
+- React-Magic is an experimental library that uses the power of Facebook's React library to inject AJAX-loading goodness into plain old HTML webpages, without having to write any custom JavaScript.
+You can even use CSS transitions between the pages.
+Simply add a single script tag (or click a bookmarklet) and "it just works".
+- [HTMLtoJSX](http://magic.reactjs.net/htmltojsx.htm) is a component of React-Magic that converts HTML to JSX.
+It can be used standalone, either on the web or via Node.js.

+[html-to-react](https://github.com/aknuds1/html-to-react) A lightweight library that converts raw HTML to a React DOM structure.

+[html to React Components](https://github.com/roman01la/html-to-react-components) Extract annotated portions of HTML into React components as separate modules. http://roman01la.github.io/html-to-react-components/ This utility was designed to free React developers from a boring work of translating HTML into components.
+Imagine you just got a pile of HTML from your designers.
+The first thing you will do is break HTML into React components.
+This is boring and we can automate this.

+[grunt-html2jsx](https://github.com/hemanth/grunt-html2jsx) Converts HTML to JSX for use with React.

+[Extract to React Chrome DevTools Plugin](https://github.com/jesstelford/extract-to-react) Chrome/Chromium extension for easy HTML to React conversion.
+Extract all the HTML & CSS of any portion of any website directly into a ready-to-go React Component!
+It is possible to split a monolithic component up into multiple nested components.

+[gulp-jsxify](https://github.com/parroit/gulp-jsxify) gulp plugin to convert html files to react jsx

+[HTML2React](https://github.com/Deschtex/html2react) A utility for turning raw HTML into React elements.
+If you want to take raw HTML, SVG or any arbitrary XML and turn it into something that you can use in a React application, without using dangerouslySetInnerHTML, then you can simply pass it to html2react: A powerful feature of html2react is the ability to target elements in the provided HTML and override them with React components, using nothing but CSS selectors for the mapping.
+Super simple!
+The following example maps any <a> tag in the HTML to the local Link component:

+[React HTML Parser](https://github.com/wrakky/react-html-parser) Converts HTML string directly into React components avoiding the need to use dangerouslySetInnerHTML]()

+[reacterminator](https://github.com/poetic/reacterminator) Reacterminator converts html into es6 react components.
+To get started, annotate your html tags with several simple data attributes that reacterminator recognizes.
+For example, you can add a data-component-name attribute to your html to let reacterminator know that it is a react component:

 # Starter Kits and Boilerplates

 [ASP.NET Starter Kit](https://github.com/kriasoft/aspnet-starter-kit) Cross-platform web development with Visual Studio Code, C#, F#, JavaScript, ASP.NET Core, EF Core, React (ReactJS), Redux, Babel.
 Single-page application boilerplate. https://twitter.com/dotnetreact